-Composite Protection System - The total complement of the Protection System(s) that function collectively to protect an Element, such as any primary, secondary, local backup, and communication-assisted relay systems.
+Composite Protection System - The total complement of Protection System(s) that function collectively to protect an Element.
 Backup protection provided by a remote Protection System is excluded.

 This definition has been introduced in this standard and incorporated into the proposed definition of Misoperation to clarify that the entity must consider the entire Protection System associated with the BES interrupting device that operated.
 Additionally, the definition accounts for those Protection Systems with multiple levels of protection (e.g., redundant systems), such that if one component fails, but the overall intended performance of the composite protection is met - it would not be identified as a Misoperation under the definition.